-Child Development Center and/or School Age Care Families may select a two- or four-week Leave/Vacation Fee Plan (which reserves their child's space) for each child enrolled in regularly scheduled child care programs.
+Child Development Center Families may select a two- or four-week Leave/Vacation Fee Plan (which reserves their child's space) for each child enrolled in regularly scheduled child care programs.
 Selection will occur during the Family's initial or re-registration for the upcoming 12 months.
-Families who choose the four-week

-Leave/Vacation Fee Plan will pay a higher monthly fee than Families who choose the twoweek plan since their fees are annualized to include Leave/Vacation.
-Once a Leave/ Vacation Fee Plan is selected, it remains in effect for their entire registration year (12 months).
+Families who choose the four-week Leave/Vacation Fee Plan will pay a higher monthly fee than Families who choose the two-week plan since their fees are annualized to include Leave/Vacation.
+Once a Leave/Vacation Fee Plan is selected, it remains in effect for their entire registration year (12 months).

-Children enrolled in SAC and Kindergarten programs (offered in CDC, SAC or MS/T facilities will not receive vacation credits.
+Children enrolled in SAC program will not receive vacation credits.